mortonne/wikivector/README.md

 ## Citation

-If you use wiki2vec, please cite the following paper:
+If you use wikivector, please cite the following paper:

 Morton, NW*, Zippi, EL*, Noh, S, Preston, AR.
+In press.
-In revision.
-Semantic knowledge of famous people and places is represented in distinct networks that converge in hippocampus. * authors contributed equally
+Semantic knowledge of famous people and places is represented in hippocampus and distinct cortical networks.
+Journal of Neuroscience. *authors contributed equally